bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 56°
+- 55°
-- light rain
+- overcast clouds
-- 81% humidity
+- 78% humidity
-- 3 mph wind
+- 5 mph wind
-- 0.01 inches of precipitation in the past 24 hours
+- 0.02 inches of precipitation in the past 24 hours

 ## Temperature History